Telephone and Listening Devices

 What can be done?

-If you have any degree of hearing loss, even a very mild one, an amplified phone may help to improve your ability to understand telephone conversations.
+If you have any degree of hearing loss, even a very mild one, an amplified phone may help to improve your ability to understand telephone conversations by providing additional volume.
 Some state programs provide amplified telephones for anyone who has a hearing impairment free of charge (with an audiologist or physician endorsement).

 Hearing device user options